LibCrowds/libcrowds-viewer/docs/annotations/comment.md

 # Comment Annotations

-Generate Comment Annotations by setting the viewer property `show-note` to  `true`, see [Configuration](../configuration.md) for details.

 Comment Annotations are intended for comments about the image, as opposed to specific content on the image.
+The note button is added by default for all task types.

 #### Example annotation